How to switch website platforms without losing your SEO

 Pull out everything that exports cleanly, then plan to rebuild the rest.
 Wix lets you export blog posts through an RSS feed but not your full pages or images, so that part is manual (Duplicator, 2025).
 Squarespace offers a partial export of basic content but not your design (SaffireTech, 2026).
 Make a simple list of every page and its address before you change anything, because that list becomes your redirect map in step four.
 For why these exports are limited, see what website data portability means and how to check if your builder lets you leave.

-Step 3: recreate your pages and import your content
+Step 3: recreate your pages and bring your content across

-Bring the content into WordPress and rebuild the pages you could not export.
-Imported blog posts drop in directly, and the remaining pages are rebuilt in the Gutenberg block editor, which is point-and-click and needs no code.
+Move the content over and rebuild the pages you could not export.
+Exported blog posts usually drop in directly, and the remaining pages are rebuilt on your new platform.
 This is also your chance to keep the same headlines and text so the pages still match the searches they ranked for.
-Once it is in WordPress you own 100 percent of the files, content, and database, which is the ownership advantage covered in do you own your website if you built it with a website builder.
+Keeping your content under your control as you move is part of the broader question covered in do you own your website if you built it with a website builder.

 Step 4: map old URLs to new ones with 301 redirects

 This is the step that saves your rankings, so do not skip it.
-For every old address on your list, create a 301 redirect, a permanent forward, to the matching new address in WordPress.
+For every old address on your list, create a 301 redirect, a permanent forward, to the matching new address on your new platform.
 The 301 tells Google the page has moved for good and passes the old page's ranking value to the new URL, while sending any visitor to the right place.
 If your old website was on Wix, you may need a small JavaScript redirect technique because of how Wix handles addresses, but the goal is the same: no old link should ever dead-end.

 Step 5: keep your titles, meta descriptions, and images

 Preserve the on-page details Google already associates with your pages.
 Reuse the same page titles and meta descriptions where they were working, keep your images and their alt text, and match the headings to the old structure.
 Small wording upgrades are fine, but wholesale changes on day one add risk on top of the move.
-Treat the first version in WordPress as a faithful copy, then improve it once the rankings have settled.
+Treat the first version on your new platform as a faithful copy, then improve it once the rankings have settled.

 How long the move takes and whether it hurts rankings